Ismail020/price-scraper/README.md

 # Price scraper
 A scraper site to compare prices in a chart

+## I included a import.sql and a scraper.sql so you can see how the site works with data in the database

 ## Usage
 #### Put the entire link of the site where the product and the price can be seen between the quotes
 ```